camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

    terraform init -backend-config="bucket=$S3_TF_BUCKET_NAME" -backend-config="key=$S3_TF_BUCKET_KEY"
    ```

 4. Configure user access to the cluster.
-By default, the user who creates the OpenShift cluster has administrative access, if you want to grant access to other users, please follow the [Red Hat documentation for granting admin rights to users](https://docs.openshift.com/rosa/cloud_experts_tutorials/cloud-experts-getting-started/cloud-experts-getting-started-admin-rights.html) when the cluster is created.
+By default, the user who creates the OpenShift cluster has administrative access.
+If you want to grant access to other users, follow the [Red Hat documentation for granting admin rights to users](https://docs.openshift.com/rosa/cloud_experts_tutorials/cloud-experts-getting-started/cloud-experts-getting-started-admin-rights.html) when the cluster is created.

 5. Customize the cluster setup.
 The module offers various input options that allow you to further customize the cluster configuration.
 For a comprehensive list of available options and detailed usage instructions, refer to the [ROSA module documentation](https://github.com/camunda/camunda-tf-rosa/blob/v2.0.0/modules/rosa-hcp/README.md).